hassy/hassy.github.com/_posts/2016-12-09-you-should-choose-mpl2-for-your-opensource-project.markdown

 MPL stands for "Mozilla Public License", and as the name would suggest, it's a license for open-source software developed by Mozilla.
 The **version number is very important** - nothing in this blog post applies to MPL v1.
 I would encourage you to go ahead and [give MPL 2.0 a read](https://www.mozilla.org/en-US/MPL/2.0/), it's not too dense. **The gist of it** is that MPL 2.0 is a *file-level copyleft license*, meaning that if someone uses your MPL 2.0 code, it does NOT affect the choice of license for any of *their* code but any fixes and enhancements to *YOUR* code have to be shared back<sup>[1]</sup>.

-It's basically **the best of both worlds** and a perfect balance between the two competing definitions of "freedom": the BSD camp that place *developers'* freedom above everything else vs the GPL camp that prioritize *users'* freedom.
+It's basically **the best of both worlds** and a perfect balance between the two competing definitions of "freedom": the BSD camp that places *developers'* freedom above everything else vs the GPL camp that prioritizes *users'* freedom.

 ## The Pitch